renatoargh/renatoargh.github.io/_posts/2014-03-23-web-application-aspects.md

 title: Web Application Aspects
 ---

-This post is to catalog how I have been tackling some aspects of my node.js projects.
+This post is to catalog how I have been tackling some aspects of my node.js web projects.
+Each aspect will becoma a link to an individual post about the subject.

+- **Introduction**
 - **Coding Standards**
 - **Folder Structure**
 - **Internationalisation (i18n)**